Life of Pi (play): A.R.T. and Broadway (2023)

 The play made its North American premiere at the A.R.T in Cambridge, Massachusetts running from December 4, 2022 to January 29, 2023 before opening on Broadway at the Gerald Schoenfeld Theatre on March 30, 2023 (with previews from March 9).
 The cast from the A.R.T. run reprised their roles with Hiran Abeysekera reprising his Olivier Award-winning role as Pi (with Adi Dixit who played Pi in the A.R.T. run joining as the Alternate Pi) with Fred Davis and Scarlet Wilderink reprising their Olivier Award-winning role of Richard Parker (joining the A.R.T. puppeteering team).
 The Broadway production closed on July 23, 2023.
 Abeysekera departed the production on July 9, 2023 with Uma Paranjpe playing the title role for the remaining performances.

 UK & Ireland Tour (2023-2024)

 The play began a UK and Ireland tour, returning to Sheffield at the Lyceum Theatre on 29 August 2023 and is scheduled to tour until July 2024.
 Divesh Subaskaran is playing the title role of Pi, in his professional debut, and Romina Hytten reprising her Olivier Award winning role of Richard Parker.

 North American Tour (2024-2025)

-A North American tour began on December 7, 2024 at the Hippdrome Theatre in Baltimore, Maryland, and is set to close on October 26, 2025, at the Broward Center for the Performing Arts in Fort Lauderdale, Florida.
+A North American tour began on December 7, 2024 at the Hippdrome Theatre in Baltimore, Maryland, and closed on October 26, 2025, at the Broward Center for the Performing Arts in Fort Lauderdale, Florida.

+Regional productions

+San Francisco Playhouse announced that it would be producing the play in its 2026/2027 Season, marking the first non-replica production of Life of Pi in the United States.
+The production was scheduled to run April 26 - June 19, 2027.